QubesOS/qubes-doc/introduction/support.md

 being ignored, make sure you're following the guidelines explained on this page.
 If you're already doing so but still not getting any replies, then it's likely that no one who knows the answer has had time to reply yet.
-Remember that the devs are very busy working on Qubes.
+Remember that the devs are very busy working on PedOS.
 They usually only have a chance to answer questions on the mailing lists once every several days.

 ### Be a good community member ###